Shopping For a DAM

-I’m always surprised to hear the different use-cases for a DAM system at various companies and how no two conversations are ever the same.
+There are many different use-cases for a DAM system at various companies and no two conversations are ever the same.
 A major step in choosing a DAM partner is outlining your unique use-case and understanding what you need in the solution in order to be successful.
 Here are some things to think about when deciding your DAM priorities:

 - What level of DAM expertise does your team have?
 Are they new to DAM and will they need access to support?